 1901: Now married Mackintosh and Margaret continued to work together and entered many international competitions.
 They designed the Warndorfer Music Salon in Vienna. and the Exhibition Room in Moscow.

-1901-03: Designs were produced for the “House for an Art Lover” (Recently opened in Bellahouston Park, Glasgow), the Hill House in Helensburgh for the publisher Walter Blackie, Scotland Street School and the Willow Tea Rooms in Sauchiehall Street for Miss Kate Cranston.
+1901-03: Designs were produced for the “House for an Art Lover” (In Bellahouston Park, Glasgow), the Hill House in Helensburgh for the publisher Walter Blackie, Scotland Street School and the Willow Tea Rooms in Sauchiehall Street for Miss Kate Cranston.

 1902: Mackintosh organised the Scottish section of the Turin Exhibition.